EitanBeCe/social-network/README.md

 7. Edit Comment Screen
 8. Add & Edit Post Screen

+Marks for myself for curr work

+1. If deleting posts from modal - it's removing the wrong post, always the last.
+MAYBE context will help

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).